Wednesday, January 26, 2011

 Well, odd as it may seem, even in the face of The Great Disappointment I could not stay entirely miserable.

 Sure, tagging along with my mom as we drove my brothers to Gramma's house was probably a lousy idea; the drive back was indeed miserable.
-My older sister Julie stayed with us, rather than go to Gram's, which seemed like a kind thing to do for me but I was baffled that she'd choose to miss out.
+My older sister Julie stayed with us, rather than go to Gram's, which was certainly a very kind thing to do for me but I was just baffled that she'd choose to miss out.

 My baby sisters were far too little for any of it.